Extinction in neutrally stable stochastic Lotka-Volterra models

-In total, with \eref{eq:RPSSDEEffRho} and \eref{eq:RPSFPEEffRho} we have provided a description of the extinction process in the rock-paper-scissors game as an effective one-dimensional stochastic process on the space of the deterministically conserved quantity $\rho$.
-This process has a linear drift term $-3\rho$ and a complicated multiplicative noise given by \eref{eq:RPSDiffCoeff}.
-For comparison, we will now replace this by simple additive noise and verify the impact on the extinction process.
+In total, with Eq. \eqref{eq:RPSSDEEffRho} and Eq. \eqref{eq:RPSFPEEffRho} we have provided a description of the extinction process in the rock-paper-scissors game as an effective one-dimensional stochastic process on the space of the deterministically conserved quantity $\rho$.
+This process has a linear drift term $-3\rho$ and a complicated multiplicative noise which we computed exactly and which is given by Eq. \eqref{eq:RPSDiffCoeff}. { The asymptotics of our results near the coexistence fixed point $\rho=\frac{1}{27}$ reproduce the known results in \cite{Reichenbach2006}.}